polyurichard/lectures/comp5241/git.md

 **Analogy**: Code reviews are like peer inspections in a manufacturing process, ensuring each product meets quality standards before delivery.

-## Resources and Further Learning

-Expanding your knowledge of Git and GitHub is a continuous journey.
-Fortunately, there are numerous resources available to help you deepen your understanding and enhance your skills.

-### Tutorials

-Engaging in hands-on tutorials is one of the most effective ways to learn Git and GitHub.

-**Recommendations**:

-- **[GitHub Learning Lab](https://lab.github.com/)**: Interactive courses that teach GitHub features through practical exercises.
-- **[Pro Git Book](https://git-scm.com/book/en/v2)**: A comprehensive guide covering all aspects of Git.
-- **[Codecademy's Git Course](https://www.codecademy.com/learn/learn-git)**: Beginner-friendly tutorials with interactive coding exercises.

-### Documentation

-Official documentation provides in-depth information and is an invaluable reference as you navigate Git and GitHub.

-**Key Resources**:

-- **[Git Documentation](https://git-scm.com/doc)**: Detailed explanations of Git commands and concepts.
-- **[GitHub Docs](https://docs.github.com/)**: Comprehensive guides on using GitHub's features and tools.

-### Community Support

-Engaging with the developer community can accelerate your learning and provide support when you encounter challenges.

-**Platforms**:

-- **[Stack Overflow](https://stackoverflow.com/questions/tagged/git)**: A vast repository of questions and answers related to Git and GitHub.
-- **[GitHub Community Forum](https://github.community/)**: A place to discuss GitHub features, share projects, and seek advice.
-- **[Reddit's r/git](https://www.reddit.com/r/git/) and [r/github](https://www.reddit.com/r/github/)**: Subreddits dedicated to Git and GitHub discussions.

 ## Conclusion